 This year is shaping up to be a great year for Digital Nomads, with more opportunities to earn money online than ever before and with more people across the world taking the plunge to live the life that they want to lead.

-Digital Nomads, being nomadic and all, are constantly roaming the planet and searching out the best spots to both work and live from, and each year there’s a new city or island that captures the imagination of travellers and becomes a hotspot for online workers.
+Digital Nomads, being nomadic and all, are constantly roaming the planet and searching out the best spots to both work and live from, and each year there’s a new city or island that captures the imagination of travelers and becomes a hotspot for online workers.

 We put together this list of the best Digital Nomad hot spots to look out for.
-These are places that are already well established with great communities or that are looking likely to explode over the next year.
+These are places that are already well-established with great communities or that are looking likely to explode over the next year.

 Table of Contents

 Best Places For Digital Nomads to Work Online

 From Canggu and Chiang Mai to Budapest and Beirut, here are the best places for digital nomads to work online.

 The Island of the Gods has long drawn in travelers and tourists, but Canggu, with its collection of beachside bars, coworking spaces, chic cafes, and affordable villas and accommodations has really taken the nomad world by storm.